Migration and spreading of a droplet driven by a chemical step: 2D droplets

 It is well-established that such a system, involving moving contact lines, is subject to multi-scale solutions with boundary layers near the contact line.
 When $\lambda\ll1$, the droplet has an outer region with negligible slip effect and two inner regions of thickness $\mathcal{O}(\lambda)$ near the contact lines, where slip effect is significant.
 Following \cite{hocking1983}, we present asymptotic solutions of these distinct regions in the limit of slow migration ($\delta\to0$).
 The matching of these solutions determines the droplet profile and velocity.

 Omitting the slip term $\lambda h$ in (\ref{migODE}), the outer solution describing the macroscopic droplet profile satisfies

 where the contact angle conditions are unnecessary.
-The outer equation (\ref{outEq}\textit{a}) admits an analytical solution expressed by Airy functions \citep{Duffy1997}, which was adopted by \cite{eggers2004,eggers2005} in studying forced dewetting and, more relevantly to the present problem, by \cite{pismen2006} for a moving droplet driven by a wettability gradient.
-These methods require complicated manipulations of Airy functions, hence in the present work, we alternatively employ the classical procedure developed by \citet{hocking1983} for droplet spreading on a homogeneous substrate.
+The outer equation (\ref{outEq}\textit{a}) admits an analytical solution expressed by Airy functions \citep{Duffy1997}, which was adopted by \cite{eggers2004,eggers2005} and \cite{Snoeijer2010} in studying forced dewetting and, more relevantly to the present problem, by \cite{pismen2006} for a moving droplet driven by a wettability gradient.
+In the present work, we alternatively employ the classical asymptotic procedure developed by \citet{hocking1983} for advancing contact lines.
+In this procedure, the outer and inner solutions are matched through a Voinov region where the cube of the film slope varies logarithmically \citep{voinov1976}.
+For receding contact lines, as demonstrated by \cite{Duffy1997}, the Voinov region still exists and was used by \cite{eggers2005} to construct an inner solution that can be directly matched to the outer solution.
+For the present problem, we intended to match the inner and outer solutions in the Voinov region for both advancing and receding contact lines, which is feasible for slow migration; the corresponding matching results agree perfectly with the numerical results, as shown later.
 This method relies on an expansion of the film thickness in terms of small contact line speed, i.e., $h=h_0+\delta h_1+\mathcal{O}(\delta^2)$.
 Substituting into \eqref{outEq} and solving sequentially for the leading-order solution $h_0$ and the first-order solution $h_1$ provides the perturbation solution for the outer region.

 The leading-order approximation is simply a hydrostatic profile that writes